-We also found mostly positive reviews for the Infiniti Pro by Conair 1875-Watt Salon Performance AC Motor Styling Tool (Est. $35).
-InStyle magazine named it the best inexpensive blow dryer for 2013 and 2015, saying it "lasts three times longer" than others in its price class -- though they don't explain how they tested its durability -- and "makes quick work of even the thickest hair."
+This inexpensive hair dryer has all the basic features a hair dryer should have, including separate heat and speed settings, ceramic and ionic technology, and a cold shot button.
+InStyle magazine named it the best inexpensive blow dryer for 2015 and 2016, saying it "lasts three times longer" than others in its price class -- though they don't explain how they tested its durability -- and "makes quick work of even the thickest hair."
 The Infiniti Pro also gets good reviews in Allure magazine and at Refinery29.com, where a staffer says this dryer was "super easy to hold" and took only 7 minutes to dry her ultra-fine hair.
 However, testers at Good Housekeeping were less impressed, saying the Conair dryer was one of the slowest and noisiest in their 2012 tests.
 Its best features were its low price tag and 4-year limited warranty.

-Conair also makes the YOU Reel 1875 Watt Tourmaline Ceramic 2-in-1 Styler (Est. $30), which is named as a Best Value pick in a comparison test in Real Simple magazine.
+We also saw good reviews for the Conair YOU Reel 1875 Watt Tourmaline (Est. $30), also sold as the Conair Cord Keeper, which is named as a Best Value pick in a comparison test in Real Simple magazine.
 This model's major selling point is the retractable cord from which the dryer takes its name.
-More than 700 reviewers at Amazon.com award the Cord-Keeper an overall rating of 4.3 stars out of 5, and the retracting cord is far and away their favorite feature.
-They also like its quiet operation, adjustable settings, and vivid pink or purple color.
+More than 930 reviewers at Amazon.com award the hair dryer an overall rating of 4.3 stars out of 5, and the retracting cord is far and away their favorite feature.
+They also like its quiet operation, sturdy build, and vivid pink or purple color.

 However, many owners complain about the dryer's durability, saying it broke down in a variety of ways after one to two years.
 Unfortunately, the retracting cord that users like so much appears to be a particular weak spot.
 Many users say the cord doesn't retract fully or easily, and some say that a failure of the cord mechanism was the first sign of trouble before the whole unit failed.